aws-powertools/powertools-lambda-typescript/docs/upgrade.md

 ## Migrate from v1 to v2

-To make your transition to v2 as smooth as possible while still providing you with the most up-to-date features and patterns we have made targeted breaking changes to some of the utilities.
-This guide will help you migrate your existing codebase to v2.
+V2 is focused on official support for ESM (ECMAScript modules).
+We've made other minimal breaking changes to make your transition to v2 as smooth as possible.

 ### Quick summary

-Below a list of the main changes introduced in v2, review the sections below for more details and code examples for the changes that apply to your codebase.

 | Area                                   | Change                                                                                                                                           | Code change required |
 | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------- |